aokad/ecsub/README.md

     Default output format [None]: json
 ```

-docker image push to your ECS
+Push your docker image to dockerhub or Amazon ECR.

 -------------------------------------------------------------------------